Skip to Content

 • Uninsured motorist property damage: $25,000 with a $250, $500 or $1,000 deductible.

-Besides uninsured motorist coverage, other provisions are available to add the policy that can help protect you regarding medical costs, such as personal injury protection (PIP).
+Besides uninsured motorist coverage, other provisions are available to add to the policy that can help protect you regarding medical costs, such as personal injury protection (PIP).
 If you are unsure how much insurance coverage you’ll need, speak to your insurance agent for guidance.

 Injured in a Car Crash?
 Contact Tate Law Group, LLC